CHAOS-Community/CHAOS-API-Documentation/source/API/MCM/MetadataSchema.rst

          :auth system_manage_permission:
          :param name: a new name for the new schema
          :param schemaXml: the XML for the new schema
-         :param metadataSchemaGUID: the GUID for new schema
+         :param guid: the GUID for new schema
-         :type metadataSchemaGUID: optional
+         :type guid: optional
          :returns: The GUID of the created MetadataSchema

-         If no ``metadataSchemaGUID`` is given, CHAOS assigns a GUID to the new schema.
+         If no ``guid`` is given, CHAOS assigns a GUID to the new schema.
 The new GUID is returned as a result.

       .. action:: Update